Thematic semester 2018 - Scientific computing

 Organization board: Philippe Chartier, Nicolas Crouseilles, Mohammed Lemou, Florian Méhats

-Scientific board: Philippe Chartier (Inria), Nicolas Crouseilles (Inria), Mohammed Lemou (Inria), Florian Méhats (CNRS)
+Scientific board: Philippe Chartier (Inria), Nicolas Crouseilles (Inria), Shi Jin (Univ.
+Wisconsin), Mohammed Lemou (CNRS), Florian Méhats (UR1)

 Nantes, from June 20th to June 22nd